 While a healthy, balanced diet will provide all the protein most people need, there are times when some people may want a bit of a boost.
-Find out what your protein requirements are, whether you're eating the right kinds and delicious high-protein recipes to help you when you need a little extra...
+Find out what your protein requirements are, whether you're eating the right amounts and delicious high-protein recipes to help you when you need a little extra.

-The crude measurement is 0.7g of protein for every kilogramme of body weight.
-The average person easily reaches this protein requirement without even being on a high protein diet.
-However, your personal needs will depend on your age, sex and activity levels.
+The crude measurement is 0.7g of protein for every kilogram of body weight.
+The average person easily reaches this protein requirement without even being on a high-protein diet.
+However, your personal needs will depend on your age, sex and level of activity.

 There is evidence to suggest that the body handles animal proteins differently from plant proteins and that reliance on purely animal proteins may lead to the development of several chronic conditions such as osteoporosis, heart disease, high blood pressure and some cancers.
 This has been supported by population studies and animal studies comparing vegetarians and omnivores.

-If you are concerned you're not eating enough protein check with your doctor before changing your eating habits.
-If you do in fact need to increase your intake, our delicious, nutritionist-approved recipes are perfect for a protein-boost...
+If you are concerned you're not eating enough protein, check with your doctor before changing your eating habits.
+If you do need to increase your intake, our delicious, nutritionist-approved recipes are perfect for a protein-boost.

 Jo Lewin works as a Community Nutritionist and private consultant.
 She is a Registered Nutritionist (Public Health) registered with the UKVRN.
 Visit her website at www.nutrijo.co.uk or follow her on Twitter @nutri_jo.